Skip to Content

 Oat flour vs coconut flour

-Coconut flour is made from ground coconut meat, very dry, and requires additional liquid and other flours to result in a moist baked good.
+Coconut flour is made from ground coconut meat.
+It’s very dry and requires additional liquid and other flours to result in a moist baked good.

 While oat flour is higher in carbohydrates, coconut flour contains more fat, fiber, and protein than oat flour.